Hinoba-an: Demographics

+Languages

 The people of Hinoba-an predominantly speak Cebuano and Hiligaynon, which are used interchangeably every day.
-Tagalog and English are also understood to some extent.
+Tagalog and English are also understood.

 Economy

 Tourism

 Salvacion Cave along the vicinity of pebbled beaches of Barangay Talacagay has a natural covered pools ideal for bathing.

 Ubong Cave is where the late Col. Jesús A. Villamor, hero of World War II landed bringing firearms for the Philippine guerillas aboard the US Navy Submarine USS Gudgeon (SS-211) in 1942, establishing the first radio contact with General Douglas MacArthur based in Australia at that time.